 The dark skies initiative is all about connecting people to the natural world after dark and extend our relationship with wildlife around the clock.
 By helping people to embrace and learn about the nocturnal environment we are hoping that we will begin to learn about the importance in preserving the dark.
 By tackling light pollution there will be a whole range of benefits for wildlife but also for our own wellbeing, health, tourism and businesses.
 You can learn more about the importance of the night using our resources and information.
-In order to share the importance of Devon’s dark skies with people the LNP organised a Dark Skies Day in 2019 and a Dark Skies week in 2020 which you can read about below.
+In order to share the importance of Devon’s dark skies with people the LNP organised a Dark Skies Day in 2019 and a Dark Skies week in 2020.

 Download our lighting survey and then go through our checklist for each light fixture around your home, business or community.
 This guide will help you to spot any changes that can be made to lighting locally to minimise the impacts of lighting on wildlife.